 Some of our pupils for whom the Pupil Premium provides support are working below the level of their peers and the school needs to continuously identify and refine the most appropriate support within our Pupil Premium strategy.
-There are also some some pupils who are attaining at the same level of their peers.
-We recognise the need to provide additional support or fund opportunties for all such pupils to improve and enhance their life and educational experiences during their time at Curbar.
+There are also some pupils who are attaining at the same level or above that of their peers.
+We recognise the need to provide additional support or fund opportunities for all such pupils to improve and enhance their life and educational experiences during their time at Curbar.
 Our Pupil Premium strategy aims to achieve this.

 How will the school measure the impact of Pupil Premium?

 Teachers formatively assess pupils on a daily basis during the lessons and use this information to plan for next steps in learning.
-STAT (Sheffield Tracking and Assessment Tools) is used at half termly intervals throughout the year to measure attainment in reading, writing, maths and SPaG (Spelling, Punctuation and Grammar).
+We ‘summatively assess’ at termly intervals throughout the year to measure attainment in reading, writing, maths and SPaG (Spelling, Punctuation and Grammar).

-Attendance data is collected and monitored by the school on a half termly basis.
+Attendance data is collected and monitored by the school on a termly basis.

 Pupil Premium funding and the impact of the strategy is a regular item on the school governor meeting agendas.